ELISAVA: Alumni

 The corporate image of Elisava Alumni harks back to the 12th century banner of Saint Otto, which contains one of the first female signatures in Catalan: “Elisava me fecit” (Elisava made me).
-Spanish-German popstar Álvaro Soler is an alumni at ELISAVA, he studied Design Engineering from 2009 to 2013.
+Spanish-German popstar Álvaro Soler is an alumnus of ELISAVA, having studied Design Engineering from 2009 to 2013.

 Activities

 ELISAVA promotes and disseminates knowledge related to design and engineering through a busy schedule of activities.
 In 1991, it began to organise and host a variety of activities as part of Primavera del Disseny, a biannual design fair consisting of a theoretical reflection on the different issues being posed in the world of design.

 ELISAVA has hosted a number of conferences related to the different fields of knowledge taught at the school.
 In 2012, it hosted the European EPIC, Ethnographic Praxis in Industry Conference, on ethnographic research in industry.
 In 2013, it hosted the first edition of Entretipos, a series of workshops and lectures on typography; the international web design conference WebVisions; and the fourth edition of Algomad, the seminar on generative methods in architecture and design.

 ELISAVA regularly welcomes international lecturers and leading professionals from different fields, such as Zaha Hadid, Philippe Starck, Andrea Branzi, Ronan Bouroullec, Xavier Mariscal, or Lidewij Edelkoort.